mnowakowski98/scopa_lib/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-A library to manage/play a game of Scopa.
+A library to manage and play a game of Scopa.

 ## Features